-If you’re looking to do PPC in Japan, Google AdWords, and Yahoo!
+If you’re looking to do paid search advertisement in Japan, Google AdWords, and Yahoo!
 Promotional Ads may be effective channels to drive traffic to your website.
 Since Google and Yahoo!
 Japan have approximately 10 billion pageviews combined (according to 2012 finding), there are plenty of opportunities for all types of products and services that you provide.

-Just like any other market out there, the Japanese market has its unique characteristics that are crucial to understand before running search ad campaigns.
+Just like any other market out there, the Japanese market has its unique characteristics that are crucial to understand before running a campaign.
 By looking at both AdWords on Google Japan, and Yahoo!
-Promotional Ads, you will see several similarities and differences that could help you further understand the paid search platforms and to get you started on search engine marketing (SEM) campaigns in Japan.
+Promotional Ads, you will see several similarities and differences that could help you further understand the paid search platforms and to get you started on SEM campaigns in Japan.

-1. How to Manage Your PPC Campaigns on Japanese Search Engines
+1. How to Manage Your SEM Campaigns in Japan

 Google AdWords and Yahoo!
 Promotional Ads follow similar reviewing processes when creating an account to managing paid search campaigns.
 In order to start displaying ads on the search results, the administrator must construct 4 main elements: campaigns, ad groups, ad copies, and keywords.